VitaliStupin/docs/pr-mess_x-road_message_protocol_v4.0_4.0.16_Y-883-26.md

 <a name="23-message-body"></a>
 ### 2.3 Message Body

 The message body MUST use Document/Literal-Wrapped SOAP encoding convention.
 According to this convention, both the body of the request and the response must be wrapped in an element.
-The element names of the request and response are correlated – if the request element is named foo then the response element is named fooResponse.
-Additionally, the name of the wrapper element of the request must match the serviceCode element of the service header field.
+The element names of the request and response are correlated – if the request element is named `foo` then the response element is named `fooResponse`.
+Additionally, the name of the wrapper element of the request must match the `serviceCode` element of the `service` header field.

 <a name="24-attachments"></a>
 ### 2.4 Attachments

 In case the message has attachments, it MUST be formatted as a multipart MIME message, with the SOAP request and its attachments being separate parts of the message.
 The SOAP request must be the first part.
-The resulting MIME message MUST be structured in accordance with the specification for SOAP messages with attachments \[SOAPATT\] and the request SOAP part's *Content-Transfer-Encoding* MIME header value MUST be “8bit”.
+The resulting MIME message MUST be structured in accordance with the specification for SOAP messages with attachments \[[SOAPATT](#Ref_SOAPATT)\] and the request SOAP part's *Content-Transfer-Encoding* MIME header value MUST be "8bit".
 MIME headers of each part of the message are preserved without modification in the security server.
-For an example request that contains attachments see Annex F .
+For an example request that contains attachments see [Annex F](#annex-f-example-request-with-attachment).

-Additionally, MTOM-encoded \[MTOM\] messages are supported in the security server – the security server accepts MIME multipart messages where the content-type of the SOAP part is “application/xop+xml”.
+Additionally, MTOM-encoded \[[MTOM](#Ref_MTOM)\] messages are supported in the security server – the security server accepts MIME multipart messages where the content-type of the SOAP part is "application/xop+xml".

 <a name="25-fault-messages"></a>
 ### 2.5 Fault Messages